boutroslab/Supp_Stahl_2024/README.md

-# Stahl et al., Meta-analysis of genome-wide CRISPR screens reveals RAB9A as a SARS-CoV-2 dependency factor involved in viral entry 2024
+# Stahl et al., Meta-analysis of genome-wide CRISPR screens reveals RAB9A as a SARS-CoV-2 dependency factor involved in viral entry, 2024

 [![DOI](https://TBA)